 In 2015 he taught at Baku State University (Azerbaijan) during the Spring on a Fulbright grant; during the Fall he conducted research at the Herzog August Bibliothek in Wolfenbüttel, Germany (with support from the Land Niedersachsen).

-He spent a recent sabbatical at the University of Oxford (2016-2017) as a Keeley Visiting Fellow at Wadham College, and he has been an Academic Visitor in the Faculty of Oriental Studies there for the past three years (2015-2017).
+He spent his most recent sabbatical at the University of Oxford (2016-2017) as a Keeley Visiting Fellow at Wadham College, and he has been an Academic Visitor in the Faculty of Oriental Studies for the past five years since 2015.

 At Tulane University, besides serving as undergraduate advisor to all German majors and minors, Brancaforte has directed Honors theses, and been a member of Ph.D. committees and several search committees.
 He has served on a number of Undergraduate Committees on Academic Requirements (Liberal Arts, Newcomb-Tulane), on the Promotion and Tenure Committee, and chaired the Tulane Senate Committee on Libraries.
 From 2006-2008 he was Director of the Tulane University Medieval and Early Modern Studies Group (MEMS).